aslivka/CS373-site/pages/network_security.md

-## Week 5 - Network Security
+## Week 6 - Network Security
 ### Introduction
 This week's material focuses on topic of Network Security.
 It discusses various types of security threats and defenses against them.

 ### Why Do We Need Network Security?
-It seems like an obvious question but here a couple reasons
+It seems like an obvious question but here are couple reasons:
 *	Help Host-based protections
     *	Keep dangerous hosts/data out  / Create a safe space
     *	Prevent exfiltration of critical data